McTavishLab/extensiphy/README.md

 #### IMPORTANT!!

 Extensiphy requires that you limit the loci you include for updating to sequences with lengths of 1000bp or above.
 This is to protect the read mapping and basecall accuracy.
+This is checked when using individual locus alignments as input but when using a concatenated alignment, the user must make this assessment themselves.

 ### Extensiphy Controls and Flags For Use: